 No impact.
-The proposed project would not create a need for additional emergency, recreational, education, protection or other public services in the area.
-Public services' response times or other performance objectives would not be affected except for temporary travel delays caused by traffic during construction work.
-Terminous Drive, which connects Johnson Way to Tower Park Way, underneath State Route 12, would remain open throughout construction to provide access for area residents.
-Construction activities would occur mainly at night.
+The project will not create a need for additional emergency, recreational, education, protection or other public services in the area.
+Public services' response times or other performance objectives will not be affected except for temporary travel delays caused by traffic during construction work.
+Terminous Drive, which connects Johnson Way to Tower Park Way, underneath State Route 12, will remain open throughout construction to provide access for area residents.
+Construction activities will occur mainly at night.
 Temporary traffic delays may occur from the one-lane closures and two 55-hour detours.